Have you figured out your bakery’s target market?

 Do not be afraid to proceed here.
 You will not cut yourself out of more business.
 This exercise will actually do quite the opposite.

-You will begin to attract the customers that you feel good with and then they will give you the magic key to success in business: referrals!
+You will attract the customers that you feel good with and then they will give you the magic key to success in business: referrals!

 Now picture this ideal client needing your bakery’s services.